project-chip/connectedhomeip/src/controller/python/README.md

 ### `ble-adapter-print`

 Print the available Bluetooth adapters on device.
-Takes no arguments.
+Takes no arguments:

 ```
 chip-device-ctrl > ble-adapter-print